-We are a growth-oriented Delaware limited partnership formed on October 26, 2006 by Targa Resources, Inc. ("Targa"), a leading provider of midstream natural gas and NGL services in the United States, to own, operate, acquire and develop a diversified portfolio of complementary midstream energy assets.
-We are engaged in the business of gathering, compressing, treating, processing and selling natural gas and fractionating and selling NGLs and NGL products.
-We currently operate in the Fort Worth Basin/Bend Arch in north Texas, the Permian Basin of west Texas and in southwest Louisiana.
+We are a Delaware limited partnership formed on October 26, 2006 by Targa Resources, Inc. ("Targa"), a leading provider of midstream natural gas and NGL services in the United States, to own, operate, acquire and develop a diversified portfolio of complementary midstream energy assets.
+We are engaged in the business of gathering, compressing, treating, processing and selling natural gas and fractionating and selling natural gas liquids ("NGLs") and NGL products.
+Our gathering and processing assets are located in the Fort Worth Basin/Bend Arch in North Texas, the Permian Basin in West Texas and in Southwest Louisiana.
+Our NGL logistics and marketing assets are located primarily at Mont Belvieu and Galena Park near Houston, Texas and in Lake Charles, Louisiana, with terminals and transportation assets across the U.S.

-We intend to leverage our relationship with Targa over the long-term to acquire and construct additional midstream energy assets and to utilize the significant experience of Targa's management team to execute our growth strategy.
+We intend to leverage our relationship with Targa to acquire and construct additional midstream energy assets and to utilize the significant experience of Targa's management team to execute our strategy

-Targa Resources Partners Finance Corporation was incorporated under the laws of the State of Delaware on May 23, 2008, is our wholly owned subsidiary, and has no material assets or liabilities.
+Targa Resources Partners Finance Corporation was incorporated under the laws of the State of Delaware on May 23, 2008, is our wholly-owned subsidiary, and has no material assets or liabilities.
 Its activities will be limited to co-issuing debt securities and engaging in other activities incidental thereto.